 Less Common Species of Woodworm and Different Wood Types

 Although the furniture beetle is the most commonly found species of wood boring insect, there are also a number of other species to watch out for.
 Being mindful of different species is important as they have different damage capabilities and prefer different timbers.
 Jopestkil Kenya Best Ways to Get Rid of Woodworms?
 Woodworm & how to get rid of woodworms in Kenya?

 Deathwatch beetles prefer hardwoods such as Oak, Elm and Mahogany that have been softened by fungal decay.
 These are most often found in older buildings and antique furniture.
-These beetles are most common in central and southern England.
+These beetles are most common in central and southern Kenya.
 They are known for the distinctive tapping noise the adult beetles make when attracting a mate.
 Jopestkil Kenya Best Ways to Get Rid of Woodworms?
 Woodworm & how to get rid of woodworms in Kenya?